MishDotCom/universal-dos-ddos-app/README.md

 3. [WARNING] Using <code>--tcp</code> and <code>--udp</code> on closed or wrong ports will end up dosing own pc! <br>
 4. <code>--http</code> and <code>--https</code> use GET requests.
 Might implement some way for POST req later. <br>
 <h2>Installation:</h2>
-1. Download the zip folder named <code>uddos win-x86</code>.
+1. Download the zip folder named <code>uddos win-x86</code>. <br>
-2. Extract the folder into a secure location where it won't bother you.
+2. Extract the folder into a secure location where it won't bother you. <br>
-3. Do NOT delete or move any of the files from the extracted folder!
+3. Do NOT delete or move any of the files from the extracted folder !<br>
-4. Create a shortcut for <code>uddos.exe</code> into the folder or somewhere accessible.
+4. Create a shortcut for <code>uddos.exe</code> into the folder or somewhere accessible. <br>
-5. Run the app from the shortcut.
+5. Run the app from the shortcut. <br>
 <h2>Warnings:</h1>
 1. I am under no circumstances responible for any bad way my script or my app was used! <br>
 2. DDos and DoS are illegal in most countries.
 Stay legal! <br>